 Terpenes are everywhere.
 They’re in our food, the essential oils we enjoy, and the cannabis products we use.
 Put simply, they are the primary constituents of a plant’s essential oil and affect the way it smells and tastes.
 Cannabis plants simply happen to contain high concentrations of these aromatic compounds.
 Additionally, terpenes can help a plant survive through the repellent scents they may express, thereby protecting various plant species from being eaten by insects or other animals [2].
 On the other hand, terpenes may also emit pleasing aromas to attract pollinators.

-Some terpenes have been anecdotally found to contribute to anti-inflammatory effects or other health benefits, though more research is needed.
-Though the therapeutic effects of specific terpenes are generally regarded as needing additional study to be conclusive, their therapeutic potential remains promising.
+Some terpenes have been anecdotally found to contribute to benefits, though more research is needed.
+Though the effects of specific terpenes are generally regarded as needing additional study to be conclusive, their potential wellness boosting properties remain promising.

 What is beta-caryophyllene?